Jay-Idrees/Amazaon-Machine-Learnig/Readme.md

     - Labeled data is is the data that already contains the solutions- thats when you use a supervised model.
 The outcome is already defined

-- In supervised and unsupervised learning, models inspect data to discover patterns
+- In Supervised and unsupervised learning, models inspect data to discover patterns

     - `Re-inforcment leraning` - The algorithm is programed and then takes actions to maximize a reward - Learns through conseques to actions e-g like traning pets- you give rewards for correct outcome